 This isn’t to say “What’s This” justifies the $150+ per person on its own.
 But it can be enough to take an average Disney fan who, let’s say, will enjoy Holidays in Hollywood, a few character greetings, a few rides, and Sunset Seasons Greetings, and push them over the top.

 The second group I think can get real value out of this is people who want to cosplay going to a fancy Christmas event.
-There were a lot of people who were dressed to the nines and seemed to be loving it.
-They thrived at the Twilight Soirée and “ooh”d and “ahh”d at GLISTEN!
+There were a lot of people who were dressed to the nines and seemed to be loving it (there seemed to be fewer in 2025 than 2024, but still a good amount).
+They thrived at the Twilight Soirée and “ooh”d and “ahh”d at Glisten!
 And I assume in between they hiked up their skirts and ran between Tower of Terror and Slinky Dog Dash.

 A key word there is “cosplay.”
 This is not Victoria and Alberts.
 You are still very much in a theme park.
 But if something about being in fancy dress around other people in fancy dress, sipping on champagne cocktails speaks to you, then I think this event might be your jam.

-My bottom line is that I was pleasantly surprised with the event.
-Whatever hiccups happened last year seemed to be gone this year.
-I had no problem at all covering every activity I wanted, and I had no issue with excessive lines or crowds anywhere.
+As with last year, I enjoyed how easy a time I had at the event.
+I had no problem at all covering every activity I wanted (remember that I skipped characters), and I had no issue with excessive lines or crowds anywhere.

 Now, it’s worthing pointing out that personally, this was my only holiday evening at Hollywood Studios this year.
 Given that, I’m 100% glad I went to the event.
 If I’d had another night to, specifically, enjoy Sunset Seasons Greetings, then I’d be a little more on the fence.
 But next year I’d definitely be open to Jollywood Nights being our family’s sole holiday evening in Hollywood Studios since Zoe is also a Nightmare Before Christmas fan.